Get involved

 Why get involved?

-In Phase 1 we achieved something extraordinary!
-We had over 550 participants from around the world contribute to evaluating the 3000 claims.
-Be a part the largest effort to evaluate reliability in the social & behavioural sciences!
+Over the life of the SCORE program we achieved something extraordinary!
+We had over 1000 participants from around the world contribute to evaluating the 4000 articles and 100 COVID-19 preprints.
+What we learned from the SCORE program was that folks were excited to be a part the largest effort to evaluate reliability in the social & behavioural sciences!

-• improve your peer-review & error detection skills
+- improve their peer-review & error detection skills

-• calibrate your judgements & reasoning against your peers
+- calibrate judgements & reasoning against their peers

 Who can assess claims?
 Every participant counts – don’t worry about being an expert, we need diverse views

-Part of the scope of the repliCATS project, and indeed the wider SCORE program is to examine the markers of expertise (e.g. education, experience, domain knowledge), and the role they may play in making good judgements about the likelihood a research claim will replicate.
+Part of the scope of the repliCATS project is to examine the markers of expertise (e.g. education, experience, domain knowledge), and the role they may play in making good judgements about the likelihood a research claim will replicate.

 This means an eligible research participant for our project is someone who has completed or is completing a relevant undergraduate degree, and is over 18 years of age.
-And, importantly, is interested in making judgements about replicability.
+And, importantly, is interested in making judgements about published research.

 If you would like more information, you can: